-Stand lards will be monitored by:
+Standards will be monitored by:

-looking at pupils work

-subject observations

-pupil discussions

-audit of subjects

-scrutiny of planning

-general curriculum discussions

-Contribution of the Subject to other Areas of the Curriculum

-Teaching a modern foreign Language is a subject in its own right and has specific skills and knowledge, which need to be taught and learnt.
-However some of these skills and knowledge can be applied across the curriculum to support work in other subjects, particularly in Literacy.

-Resources

-The school has a full range of resources to support the teaching of this subject throughout all year groups.
+Our Lady and St Joseph Primary School ☐ looking at pupils work □ subject observations □ pupil discussions □ audit of subjects □ scrutiny of planning ☐ general curriculum discussions Contribution of the Subject to other Areas of the Curriculum Mathematics contributes to many subjects within the primary curriculum and opportunities will be sought to draw mathematical experience out of a wide range of activities.
+This will allow children to begin to use and apply mathematics in real contexts.
+Resources The school has a full range of resources to support the teaching of this subject throughout all year groups.
 Resources are upgraded and replenished when the need arises.
 An annual stock take and audit is undertaken by the subject coordinator in the summer term in preparation for the next academic year.

-Raising Awareness of this Policy

-We will raise awareness of this policy via:

-- School Handbook/Prospectus;

-- School website;

-- Staff Handbook:

-- Meetings with parents such as introductory, transition, parent-teacher consultations and periodic curriculum workshops;

-- School events;

-- Meetings with school personnel;

-- Written communications with home such as weekly newsletters and of end of half term newsletters;

-- Annual report to parents;

-- Headteacher reports to the Governing Body;

-- Information displays in the main school entrance;

-- Text messages - Email

-- ra п \mathbf{r} П \mathbf{r} \sim

-- 10 w

--

-All school personnel:

-- have equal chances of training, career development and promotion - receive training on this policy on induction which specifically covers:
+Raising Awareness of this Policy We will raise awareness of this policy via: School Handbook/Prospectus; School website: Staff Handbook: Meetings with parents such as introductory, transition, parent-teacher consultations and periodic curriculum workshops; School events: Meetings with school personnel; Written communications with home such as weekly newsletters and of end of half term newsletters: Annual report to parents; Headteacher reports to the Governing Body; Information displays in the main school entrance; Text messages Email Training All school personnel: have equal chances of training, career development and promotion receive training on this policy on induction which specifically covers:

-National Curriculum programmes of study and attainment targets for all subjects
+□ National Curriculum programmes of study and attainment targets for all subjects

-Curriculum
+☐ Curriculum

-Teaching and learning

-Planning

-Differentiation

-Assessment

-Monitoring and Evaluation

-Special Educational Needs

-Academically More Able, Gifted and Talented Pupils
+Our Lady and St Joseph Primary School ☐ Teaching and learning ☐ Planning ☐ Differentiation ☐ Assessment ☐ Monitoring and Evaluation ☐ Special Educational Needs ☐ Academically More Able, Gifted and Talented Pupils ☐ Key skills

-Kev skills